1. Decide why you’re budgeting

 2. Decide Your Budgeting Method

 There are many ways to budget, and you will need to find one that suits you.
 Some people prefer to track expenses by writing them down daily.
-Others want to make budgeting as simple as possible and use a mobile form.
+Others want to make budgeting as simple as possible and use a mobile form or make use of a digital budgeting app.
 While the process of budgeting may seem tedious, it is incredibly valuable to keep track of your spending.
 If you are budgeting together with a partner, make sure to talk through details together so that you’re both on the same page.

 3. Outline Your Savings Goals